logaretm/vee-validate/docs/guide/rules.md

 ## length

 The field under validation must be an iterable and/or have a length property of the specified amount.
 If another value is provided it forces the length check to be between those values in a min/max fashion.
+This is useful in validating multiple-type inputs.

 ### length params